-Cheap Flights from London to Copenhagen
+Cheap Flights from London to Copenhagen in 2019

 Flight information London to Copenhagen

 Cheapest roundtrip price last month

 Flights per week

 Flying from London to Copenhagen?
 Your flight route into mainland Europe will take you from the many-layered history of the UK’s sprawling capital city, to the brightly colored waterfront buildings and bike-friendly streets of Copenhagen.
 The capital, and most populated city of Denmark has a rich history as well, dating back to its origins as a Viking town, and from its many art museums to its Michelin star restaurants, and its iconic statue of the Little Mermaid, you’re sure to find something to delight you.
 These travel tips from Skyscanner will help you start your journey with all the information you need, to make your trip an enjoyable one.

 Flight Route Options